ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 ---
 ## Deploying OpenC3 COSMOS

-OpenC3 COMSOS is going to be the command and control system that will be utilized to simulate the Ground Segment in your BYOS virtual environment.
+OpenC3 COMSOS is going to be the command-and-control system that will be utilized to simulate the Ground Segment in your BYOS virtual environment.

 To get started, you must clone the GitHub repository using the following command: